Oak (flavoured milk)

-Oak (stylised OAK) is an Australian pasteurised flavoured milk brand owned by French multinational corporation Lactalis.
+Oak (stylised OAK) is an Australian pasteurised flavoured milk brand owned by a French multinational corporation, Lactalis.
 It was first established in 1967 in New South Wales, as the general dairy brand of the Raymond Terrace Co-operative and its successor the Hunter Valley Co-operative Dairy Company.
 The origin of the Oak brand goes back to 1903.
-Oak flavoured milk was launched into Queensland, South Australia and Victoria in 1998.
-It was discontinued in Victoria in 2006 but relaunched back in 2010.
-Oak launched into Western Australia in October 2013.
+Oak flavoured milk was launched in Queensland, South Australia, and Victoria in 1998.
+It was discontinued in Victoria in 2006 but relaunched in 2010.
+Oak launched in Western Australia in October 2013.

 Products

 Oak flavoured milk comes in the following flavours: